Types of Cases

 Small claims court trials are very informal compared to a regular civil trial.
-This allows the trials to be conducted in a much more informal fashion.
+There are no rules of evidence.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
-Trials generally are pretty short (15-20 minutes).
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
 A jury trial will likely last longer, probably a few hours.

 Can I appeal my case?

-Can I file my case in small claims court?
+Can I file my small claims case in Archer County?

 Archer County Small Claims Court